kzalesak/ReplaceText/README.md

 Does one thing and does it reasonably well.

+Comes pre-populated with Czech replacement options, edit the source if you wish to add more pre-populated options.

 ## Installing
 Simply download the python file and run it using `python ReplaceText.py`.